wagtail/wagtail/docs/reference/hooks.rst

 ``register_bulk_action``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Registers a new bulk action class to add to the list of bulk actions in the explorer
+  Registers a new bulk action to add to the list of bulk actions in the explorer

-  This hook can be added to a sub-class of ``BulkAction`` .
+  This hook must be registered with a sub-class of ``BulkAction`` .
 For example:

   .. code-block:: python